ivan-parnarev/E-Government/e-gov-backend/README.md

+## Backend REST Api Documentation

+## Introduction
-## This project is a Spring Boot application built with Maven.The following guide will help you clone the project, build it, and run it on your local machine.
+This project is a Spring Boot application built with Maven.The following guide will help you clone the project, build it, and run it on your local machine.
+E-Government enables voters to cast their votes for candidates or policies from any location, using a computer or a mobile device.

 ## Prerequisites
 1. Java JDK